gabxcos/Advent-of-Code-2024/README.md

-  --optimal             Optional, use the intended optimal solution instead of the one I actually came up with --skip-test           Optional, skipping tests --no-elapsed        Optional, avoid elapsed prints --run-all             Optional, runs all available days with the given options; if set, -d and -p are ignored
+  --optimal             Optional, use the intended optimal solution instead of the one I actually came up with --skip-test           Optional, skipping tests --no-elapsed        Optional, avoid elapsed prints --debug               Optional, add debug prints and computations, if available --run-all             Optional, runs all available days with the given options; if set, -d and -p are ignored
 ```